 For when God made the promise to Abraham, since He could swear by no one greater, He swore by Himself, saying, “I WILL SURELY BLESS YOU, AND I WILL SURELY MULTIPLY YOU.”
 And thus, having patiently waited, he obtained the promise.
-(NASB) Heb.
-6:13-15
+Hebrews 6:13-15 (NASB)

 Abraham did not give up after awhile, but continued to patiently trust God.
 These folks were patient and they were thinking about going back to Judaism.
 So the Spirit says, “Come on, be patient, pursue the hope.”
 Why?
 Because their hope is real!

-The Spirit reminds them that God promised to bless Abraham (Gen. 12:1-2, 7) and then confirmed it with an oath (Gen. 22:16-17).
+The Spirit reminds them that God promised to bless Abraham (Genesis 12:1-2, 7) and then confirmed it with an oath (Genesis 22:16-17).
 Then He adds that since God cannot lie, we should be greatly encouraged.
 We can trust God!

 We have this hope as an anchor for the soul, firm and secure.
 It enters the inner sanctuary behind the curtain, where Jesus, who went before us, has entered on our behalf.
 He has become a high priest for ever, in the order of Melchizedek.
-(NASB) Heb.
-6:19-20
+Hebrews 6:19-20 (NASB)

 Our hope is Jesus – our eternal high priest!